 Integrative Arts Psychotherapy (IAP)

-IAP uses a range of different art forms.
-This can include the visual arts, music and drama.
-You don’t need any particular skill or experience to benefit from this therapy, and some people prefer not to use the arts at all.
-Either way, the value and the outcomes of the therapy are not compromised.
+IAP uses a range of different art forms, which can include the visual arts, music and drama.
+You don’t need any particular skill or experience to benefit from this therapy.

 Integrative psychotherapy encourages the development of the individual, along with their relationship to themselves, to others and to the wider society.
 Central to achieving this is a safe and trusting working relationship between client and therapist.
 The discipline also takes into account other established models, such as psychodynamic, client-centred, behaviourist and cognitive therapeutic approaches.

 Trauma can result from any experience when an individual perceives themself, or someone close to them, to be at risk of serious harm or death.
 This can trigger overwhelming stress and impede an individual’s capacity to cope.
 Typical causes of trauma include:

 - Childhood experiences

 - Bullying (including cyber-bullying)

 Sometimes people come to therapy specifically as a result of a single traumatic experience (single episode trauma), or after enduring a period of trauma (complex trauma).
 It is also now recognised that being indirectly exposed to traumatic experiences can cause trauma symptoms.
 This is known as ‘secondary trauma’, for example, call centre staff dealing with victims of abuse.

 Many types of psychotherapy can be invaluable in supporting people in such cases, and I use the term trauma counselling where the agreed focus of the work is to help the current trauma symptoms rather than explore past experiences, longer term issues or other aspects of your life that may also need attention.